maybeanerd/eoy/slides.md

 It's really good, but I didn't get to actually finish it yet because it's also really really long.

 # 4/5

 ---
 layout: image-right
+image: './assets/images/elden-ring.png'
+transition: slide-up
+---

+# Elden Ring

+I will always come back to this, and it is a master piece.

+# 5/5

+This is an objective fact, not an opinion.

+---
+layout: image-right
+image: './assets/images/tunic.webp'
+transition: slide-up
+---

+# Tunic

+It's great.
+Short, concise, fun.
+And cute.

+# 5/5

+---
+layout: image-right